pingaksh08/pingaksh08/README.md

 # **Hoi 👋, I'm Pingaksh Pareek**
 ## Flutter Developer
 I am currently a 19 year old Computer Science and Engineering student at JECRC.
-I am a self paced Flutter developer and I also like to code and explore Data Structures and Algorithms.
+I am a self taught Flutter developer and I also like to code and explore Data Structures and Algorithms.

 ## Skill Experience
 - 👩‍💻 C,C++